Which washing machine brand?

-Best washing machine brands
+Best washing machine brands for 2020

 By Matt Stevens

 At Which?, we've been testing washing machines since the 1950s.
 Along the way, we've developed an unrivalled understanding of the strengths and weaknesses of each brand.

 Currently, each machine we get our hands on spends at least four weeks being assessed in the Which? test lab to give us the results we need to produce our in-depth washing machine reviews.
 We test how well they wash, how thoroughly they rinse away detergent and how efficiently they spin water from the clothes.
 And we carry out more than 50 ease-of-use assessments to determine which machines will be a dream to live with and which ones will be a nightmare.

 We’ve brought together everything we know about each washing machine brand, including recent tests for individual models and owners' feedback from our Which? survey, so you can see straight away which brands are best.

 For each brand, you can find out:

 - Average washing machine test score – how good each brand’s washing machines are overall, based on models tested between 2015 and 2019.

 - How reliable the brand is – we ask washing machine owners to tell us about any problems they’ve had with their machines, and we use this data to assess how likely or otherwise each brand’s washing machines are to let you down.

 - How owners rate the brand – how satisfied owners are with their brand of washing machine, and whether they would recommend it to a friend.
 Brands are given a customer score based on this.